Azure-Samples/ms-identity-dotnet-webapi-azurefunctions/README.md

 # DotNet Azure Function Web API secured by Azure AD

-This code example demonstrates how to secure an Azure function with Azure AD when the function uses HTTPTrigger and exposes a Web API.
+This code example demonstrates how to secure an Azure Function with Azure AD when the function uses HTTPTrigger and exposes a Web API.
 The Web API is written using dotnet and c#, and the authentication is provided by msal.

 This readme walks you through the steps of setting this code up in your Azure subscription.

-While you can develop Azure functions in many ways, such as Visual Studio 2019, Visual Studio Code, etc. this guide shows how to perform the steps using Visual Studio Code.
+While you can develop Azure Functions in many ways, such as Visual Studio 2019, Visual Studio Code, etc. this guide shows how to perform the steps using Visual Studio Code.

 ## Contents